dskong07/DSC180-ev-infra/README.md

-- usage and exploration of osmnx in "osmnx.ipynb" Dataset info
+- usage and exploration of osmnx in "osmnx.ipynb"

-- usage and exploration of cenpy in "cenpy.ipynb" Dataset info
+- usage and exploration of cenpy in "cenpy.ipynb"

 - "vehicle_fuel_types_eda.ipynb" data.ca.gov dataset of vehicle registrations EDA

     Dataset info:

         The vehicle datasets required can be found at the link https://data.ca.gov/dataset/vehicle-fuel-type-count-by-zip-code via the api, or direct download for each individual year.
         These datasets can be downloaded via API call or direct download.